diananalule/Library/README.md

  It is an open source project.

  ## PROJECT STATUS
- The project is in progress.
+ The project is in progress and Subject to changes.

  ## CONTACT
  Created by group 20.